 Due to the nature of their operations, WEFs create noise and it is therefore important that noise emissions from windfarms are kept to reasonable levels.
-The existing regulatory framework for WEF noise is complex and will shortly be augmented by provisions in Victoria's Environment Protection Act 2017 (as amended) ('the EP Act') and the proposed Environment Protection Regulations 2021 ('the EP Regulations') which are expected to commence on 1 July 2021.
+The existing regulatory framework for WEF noise is complex and is covered by provisions in Victoria's Environment Protection Act 2017 ('the EP Act') and the Environment Protection Regulations 2021 ('the EP Regulations') which commenced on 1 July 2021.

-As Victoria's independent environmental regulator, the Environment Protection Authority (EPA) will be responsible for administering and enforcing the EP Act.
-In addition, a Bill seeking to remove wind turbine noise from the nuisance provisions in the Public Health and Wellbeing Act 2008, (PHW Act) is currently being considered by Parliament.
+As Victoria's independent environmental regulator, the Environment Protection Authority (EPA) is responsible for administering and enforcing the EP Act.
+In addition, since 1 July 2021, noise and other emissions from wind farm turbines have no longer been subject to the nuisance provisions of the Public Health and Wellbeing Act 2008 (PHW Act).
+This has been changed in recognition of the protections provided by the EP Act and to remove duplication with the new regulations.

-In addition to establishing a responsibility for EPA to manage WEF noise, the EP Act, once it commences, will impose obligations on WEF operators.
-Namely, section 25 of the incoming legislation sets out a general environmental duty (GED) to minimise the risks of harm to human health and the environment from pollution (including noise) and waste, so far as reasonably practicable, while section 166 prohibits the emission of unreasonable noise.
+In addition to establishing a responsibility for EPA to regulate WEF noise, the EP Act imposes obligations on WEF operators.
+In particular, section 25 of the legislation sets out a general environmental duty (GED) to minimise the risks of harm to human health and the environment from pollution (including noise) and waste, so far as reasonably practicable, while section 166 prohibits the emission of unreasonable noise.